-- A Citywide kick-off event held at City Hall on April 5, 2007 - Four neighborhood meetings in different neighborhoods around the City - Three meetings targeted for populations specifically affected by the pedestrian environment, such as seniors and people with mobility or visual impairments - Four focus groups in neighborhoods to get directed community input - Over 25 meetings with neighborhood and advocacy organizations, held by request of the organization
+- a citywide kick-off event held at City Hall on April 5, 2007; - 4 neighborhood meetings in different neighborhoods around the City; - 3 meetings targeted for populations specifically affected by the pedestrian environment, such as seniors and people with mobility or visual impairments; - 4 focus groups in neighborhoods to get directed community input; and - over 25 meetings with neighborhood and advocacy organizations, held by request of the organization.

-The first round of outreach provided residents the opportunity to comment on the vision and goals of the Better Streets Plan, as well as to provide input into what issues are of greatest concern in their neighborhood.
-At each of these meetings, there were multiple ways for the public to give its input into the Better Streets Plan goals and objectives, including:
+The first round of outreach provided residents the opportunity to comment on the vision and goals of the Better Streets Plan and to provide input into the issues of greatest concern in their neighborhood.
+At each meeting, there were multiple ways for the public to give its input into the Better Streets Plan goals and objectives, including:

-- Facilitated small group exercises
+- facilitated small group exercises;

-- Comment boards
+- comment boards;

-- Questions and answers periods for City staff from multiple departments
+- question and answer periods for City staff from multiple departments;

-- Surveys
+- surveys;

-- Comment sheets
+- comment sheets; and

-- Informal discussion and correspondence
+- informal discussion and correspondence.